ultiledger/Holy-Fire/README.md

 - Airdrop of the new projects based on Ultiledger.
 - Airdrop of other communities which works with Untiledger Ecology Fund.
 - Airdrop of other activities.

+After March 1, 2019, the holder is free to exchange the HF token back to ULT.
+However, the fund will exchange up to 10 pieces per day to prevent the squeeze.
+In order to encourage the holding and operation, the fund will charge 0.1% of operation expenses when exchange for ULT (a certain amount of ULTwill be charged if it is within one week of the end of a airdrop activity).